Back to All Events

 • Busboys & Poets 2021 14th Street Northwest Washington, DC, 20009 United States (map)

-Join Teaching for Change on October 22 at 6:30pm at Busboys and Poets (14th & V) to hear from author Olúfẹ́mi O. Táíwò on his new book, Reconsidering Reparations: Why Climate Justice and Constructive Politics Are Needed in the Wake of Slavery and Colonialism.
+Join Teaching for Change on October 22 at 6:30pm at Busboys and Poets (14th & V) to hear from author Olúfẹ́mi O. Táíwò, in conversation with Jenice L. View, on his book, Reconsidering Reparations: Why Climate Justice and Constructive Politics Are Needed in the Wake of Slavery and Colonialism.
 Táíwò offers a clear, new case for reparations as a “constructive,” future-oriented project: one that responds to the weight of history’s injustices with just distributions of benefits and burdens.
 Centuries ago, Táíwò explains, European powers engineered the systems through which advantages and disadvantages still flow.
 Colonialism and transatlantic slavery forged schemes of injustice on an unprecedented scale — a world order he calls “global racial empire.”
 The project of justice must meet the same scope.

 This event is part of the Beyond Heroes & Holidays series, co-hosted by Busboys and Poets and Teaching for Change.